cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 velocity_right = (velocity_forward + (track / 2.f) * velocity_yaw) / radius_right;
 velocity_left = (velocity_forward - (track / 2.f) * velocity_yaw) / radius_left;
 ```
-Where the track is the distance between the two driving wheels.
+Where track is the distance between the two differential driving wheels.

 Moving the robot is nice, but the robot also needs to know where it is.
-For that we use incremental encoders placed on external wheels (i.e. not the motor driving wheels) that we call odometers.
+For that we use incremental encoders placed on additional external wheels that we call odometers (i.e. not the motor driving wheels).
 Odometry equations are simple for a differential base.

 Our system, however, is a bit more complex due to its distributed architecture.
 Indeed, the two odometers are wired and handled by two separate microcontrollers so there is no synchronisation between their samples.
 A solution to this problem is to predict the encoder value of the wheel with the oldest sample at the time of odometry computation.
 This asynchronous odometry was implemented last year, so it was only a matter of wrapping it in a node and subscribing to the right topics to get encoder values.
-Once the odometry is computed we stream the 3D pose to the `/odom` topic which is a `nav_msgs/Odometry` type of message.
+Once the odometry is computed we stream the 3D pose (MR: what?) to the `/odom` topic which is a `nav_msgs/Odometry` type of message.

 ```[nav_msgs/Odometry]
 std_msgs/Header header